naveedamir484/GcodeGen/README.md

 # Gcode Generator Software (Version 1.0)

+I Fabricated a CNC machine as my final year project.
+Software part was so hectic, I gotta convert image into g-code using INKSCAPE software and then i used to select the gcode file  to visualise with another software and then  afer this I had to again open another software GCODE_SENDER  to send the  gcode file to microcntroller.
+So being a developer I came up with this idea, why not to create a software which has all these functionality into one.

 It is very difficult to find a software which can convert any type of image file into gcode and send it to the CNC machine parallelly at a same time after maintianig the COM Connection and could see working progress visually.
-So combining all these functions into one I came up with this idea to develop this software.
-Whole software is writting in python3 and Tkinter library is used to make User interface.
+This software is writting in python3 and Tkinter library is used to make User interface.

 <h4>Link for Youtube Video: https://youtu.be/CsNLeWpOZ_k </h4>
 <h4>Link for .exe (setup): https://drive.google.com/drive/folders/1q6yQTF9iraXVfrgFC2kPzPZUfiSWEtS-?usp=sharing</h4>